 Should I contact or pay CU Recovery?

-The best way to go about handling this is to contact a professional credit repair service.
+The best way to go about handling this is to work with a professional credit repair service.
 They have deleted millions of negative items from companies like CU Recovery for millions of clients nationwide.

 And they can help you too.

 It’s possible, but if you work with a law firm like Lexington Law, you have nothing to worry about.
-They will help you dispute the debt and possibly get it removed from your credit report.
-It’s also quite possible that you may never hear from or have to deal with CU Recovery again.
+They will help you dispute the collection account and possibly get it removed from your credit report.
+It’s also quite possible that you will never hear from or have to deal with CU Recovery again.

 Call Lexington Law to learn how they can help you avoid lawsuits and remove negative items from your credit report that will significantly improve your credit scores.